-Financial assets/ financial liabilities Fair value as at Fair value hierarchy Valuation technique(s) and key inputs manda nasmites 31 December 2021 31 December 2020 , , , , , , , , , , , , , , , , , , , , 3) Investments measured at fair value through other comprehensive income 4,649,902 263,731 Level 3 Discounted cash flows.
-Future cash flows are estimated based on observable market data, as well as unobservable market data.
-Unobservable data include curve of coupon-free yield domestic government loan bonds denominated in euro and denominated in dollars, calculated by the National Bank of Ukraine and published 4) Derivative financial liabilities 4 844 Level 2 on the official website.
-Discounted cash flows. nazintes Future cash flows are estimated based on forward exchange rates (from observable forward exchange rates at the end of the reporting period) and contractual forward rates discounted at a rate that reflects the credit risk of various counterparties
+Financial assets/ financial liabilities Fa Fair value as at Valuation technique(s) and key inputs 31 December 2021 31 December 2020 5) Derivative financial liabilities 4 844 Level 2 Discounted cash flows.
+Future cash flows are estimated based on forward exchange rates (from observable forward exchange rates at the end of the reporting period) and contractual forward rates discounted at a rate that reflects the credit risk of various counterparties

 Securities are transferred between levels of fair value hierarchy when methods of their valuation change.
 Transfers from Level 1 occur when, as at the reporting date, there are no market quotations that were available as at the previous reporting date.
 In addition, if valuation as at the reporting date uses the present value of cash flows based on the observable market data, then such securities are included into Level 2 of the fair value hierarchy.
+In the event the information used differs from the observable market data, then such securities are included into Level 2 of the fair value hierarchy.
 In the event the information used differs from the observable market data, then such securities are included into Level 3 of the fair value hierarchy.
 Transfers from Levels 2 and 3 to Level 1 take place when, as at the reporting date, the securities have market prices in an active market, which were not available as at the previous reporting date.

 During 2021, there were transferred between levels of fair value hierarchy of securities measured at fair value through other comprehensive income from the 2nd to the 3rd level in the amount of UAH 590,739 thousand.
 Transferring between levels of the hierarchy is associated with a change in the methods of their valuation.
-Calculating discounted flows, the Bank uses rates based on the NBU yield curve which is calculated basing on Nelson-Siegel model.
-The Bank assumes this is level 3 input, because the yield curve is calculated by local Central Bank and is based on a parametric model, inputs for which are unobservable.
+Calculating discounted flows, the Group uses rates based on the NBU yield curve which is calculated basing on Nelson-Siegel model.
+The Group assumes this is level 3 input, because the yield curve is calculated by local Central Bank and is based on a parametric model, inputs for which are unobservable.